 Selling on Amazon – sign up for this FREE email course on everything you need to know about selling on Amazon

 Become a transcriptionist – sign up for this FREE 7 lesson mini course on how to become a transcriptionist

 If you’ve got children or young adults at home itching to make some money, get them to check out my post on the many different ways teens and kids can make money.

 I know having wifi at home, cable and streaming services is pretty normal.
 But if you want tips on living with very little money, we both know you can save $100+ a month if you cut them out.

 Free wifi is now available in many public places (the library, restaurants, cafes etc).
 Sure they might not be as convenient as sat on the sofa at home.
 But for extreme budgeting, it’s a viable option.

-If you aren’t comfortable with the idea of using public wifi then dial back on your cable and streaming services instead.
+If you aren’t comfortable with the idea of using public wifi then dial back on your cable and streaming subscriptions instead.